Foster Care and Adoption

 DESCRIPTION: We believe that God will do amazing things through our prayers for your family and that the lives of the children entrusted in your care will forever be changed through God’s love.
-If you are a foster/adopt parent in need of prayer, please click below and your request will be forwarded to our Prayer Team Leader.
-If you are an Oaks Church foster family, you will have a team of prayer warriors assigned to you throughout the year.
+If you are a foster/adopt parent in need of prayer, please click below and your request will be forwarded to our Intercessory Prayer Team Leader and Care Ministry Department.

 Click HERE to request prayer.

-DESCRIPTION: If you are a licensed foster family at Oaks Church, we have a team of caregivers who are available to care of your children from up to 8 hours.
-All of our caregivers are approved through Arrow Child and Family Minstry.
+DESCRIPTION: If you are a licensed foster family that attends Oaks Church, we have a team of caregivers who are available to care of your children from up to 8 hours.
+All of our caregivers are approved through Arrow Child and Family Minstry or Cherished Impressions CPA.
 If you are with another child placing agency, please check with them before securing a sitter.